bakerkretzmar/movements-of-movements/content/collections/pages/home.md

         text: 'most current details may be found here' -
         type: text
+        text: '): "'
+      -
+        type: text
+        marks:
+          -
+            type: bold
-        text: '): "What is the Nature, and Meaning, of Our Current Moment?
-A Movements of Movements Conversation."'
+        text: 'What is the Nature, and Meaning, of Our Current Moment?
+A Movements of Movements Conversation' -
+        type: text
+        text: '."'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        marks:
+          -
+            type: italic
+        text: 'This site is always going to be work-in-progress, but at the moment it is also still under construction.
+So don’t mind the blank spaces, we’ll be filling them in soon!'
+  -
+    type: paragraph
 ---